zuri-training/Proj_debtors_34/README.md

 templates: all HTML files reside here.
 Requirements.txt: has all required dependencies needed to run the project.

-Static files directory has been properly configured.
+Static files directory has been properly configured..

 Database.